SystemsBioinformatics/parcr/README.md

 is available in the package documentation.
 Here we only present a summary.*

-A fasta file with mixed sequence types could look like the example below
+A fasta file with mixed sequence types could look like the example
+below:

     >sequence_A
     GGTAAGTCCTCTAGTACAAACACCCCCAAT